dml-cth/deep-machine-learning/instructions/02_setting_up_azure.md

 - Click on *Start* and wait until the instance has started; the *Start* button will be greyed out when this happens, and the *Status* of the instance will be shown as *Running*.

   - **Note**: As soon as the instance starts it will be consuming credits.
 This only halts when you stop it.
 Take this into account when following the next steps.

 - In the *Properties* part of the webpage you're currently in, you'll find your instance's *Public IP address*, under *Networking*.
 Write it down somewhere, we'll use it in the next steps.

+  - **Note**: Sometimes it takes a few seconds for the IP of a recently-started machine to show up in the webpage.
+If that's the case, refresh your webpage after starting the instance.

 - Now we're going to open the browser-based Shell that Azure provides, so we can login to the instance.
 Click on the shell icon on the blue bar at the top of your screen.
 It is a square with the symbols `>_` inside it (and when you hover over it it says *Cloud Shell*).

 - You'll be prompted to create some storage for the shell, accept it.

 - The bottom part of the webpage will now become a terminal, where you can type commands for the next steps of this guide.
+The rest of this guide assumes you will use the Bash version of the terminal (by default, this is the one you start with), instead of the Powershell version.

 - Drag-and-drop the `*.pem` that you downloaded when creating this instance into the terminal.
 A message will appear on the bottom-right telling you that the upload was successful.